 - Aged garlic extract – Aged raw garlic has an increased concentration of antioxidant compounds.
 Allicin decomposes into other compounds, including S-allyl cysteine, which is one of the most active compounds in aged garlic extract

-While garlic oil supplements can cause bad breath and an upset stomach, they are relatively odorless compared to fresh raw garlic.
+While garlic oil supplements (affiliate link) can cause bad breath and an upset stomach, they are relatively odorless compared to fresh raw garlic.

-Aged garlic extract supplement is more potent and efficient than raw fresh garlic.
+Aged garlic extract supplement (affiliate link) is allegedly more potent and efficient than raw fresh garlic.